 Hailing from Minneapolis, based in Chicago, with over a decade in New York City along the way, Kim Schultz has worked at many national theatres as an actor and writer.
 She has worked at The Goodman Theatre, Lookingglass Theatre, Silk Road Rising, The Guthrie Theatre, Childrens’ Theatre Co., Theatre de la Jeune Lune, The Chicago Improv Fest, The Brave New Workshop, HBO Comedy Showcase and the Edinburgh Fringe Festival, The Hamptons Shakespeare Festival, Oberon Theatre, 3LD, and more.
 She also created, produced and acted in a regionally televised comedy improv show on ABC-KSTC called Comedy Hotel.
 And in 2009, she was commissioned to travel to the Middle East as a playwright/activist to meet with Iraqi refugees and write a play inspired by the trip.
 Out of that came the play "No Place Called Home" which she performed at the Kennedy Center in Washington, D.C. as part of World Refugee Day and off-Broadway in NYC, as well as at many regional theatres, colleges and universities throughout the country.
-Kim is also touring a storytelling play to combat Islamophobia and Anti-Semitism called, "Sisters of Story" and virtually premiered a new solo work at The History Theatre in St. Paul, MN titled: The Root Beer Lady.
+Kim is also touring a storytelling play to combat Islamophobia and Anti-Semitism called, "Sisters of Story" and virtually performed a new solo work at The History Theatre in St. Paul, MN titled: The Root Beer Lady.
 It will premiere live at the History Theatre January 2023, directed by Addie Gorlin-Han.

 Kim has broad experience performing and teaching improvisation and also does film, television and commercial work.

 On A CHRISTMAS CAROL:

 "There are sharp performances by...Kim Schultz (hilarious in her flirtations) as the high-spirited Fezziwigs and others."